 Alternatives for vacation rentals

 In the face of the moratorium extension, tourists and vacationers in Temecula Valley may seek alternative accommodations.
 Hotels and resorts continue to be an option, especially for those who value convenience and full-service amenities.
-Additionally, there is a growing trend towards the development of vacation rental communities, which are specifically designed to cater to short-term rental demand while addressing the concerns of the local community.
+Additionally, there is a growing trend towards the development of vacation rental communities, specifically designed to cater to short-term rental demand while addressing the local community’s concerns.

 The future of short-term rentals in Temecula Valley